JENO87/package-orchestrator/README.md

 ### 1. Prepare Your Repository
 - Ensure your repo has a compatible structure:
   - Required: run.py to execute the sequence of scripts (see example below).
-  - Required: setup.py to define your Python package for a wheel (see template below; needed for importing into other repos).
+  - Required: pyproject.toml to define your Python package for a wheel (see template below; needed for importing into other repos).
   - Optional: requirements.txt for dependencies (e.g., libraries used by your scripts).
-- Example my-script-repo structure: my-script-repo/ run.py            # Executes the script sequence (required) script1.py        # First script in sequence script2.py        # Second script in sequence setup.py          # Defines your package (required for wheel) requirements.txt  # Lists dependencies (optional) README.md
+- Example my-script-repo structure: my-script-repo/ run.py            # Executes the script sequence (required) script1.py        # First script in sequence script2.py        # Second script in sequence pyproject.toml    # Handles versioning (tags), wheel and lists dependencies (required) README.md

 - Example run.py: